A Reference Architecture for Designing Foundation Model based Systems: Reference architecture

 \subsection{Operation layer}

-~{The operation layer includes components responsible for monitoring and managing the responsible AI related qualities in deployed FM-based systems.
-A \textbf{verifier}, whether human or AI (FMs or non-FM models)~\footnote{https://openai.com/blog/our-approach-to-alignment-research}, can be introduced to check whether the final or intermediate outputs meet the specified requirements such as topic requirements or trustworthiness requirements. }
+The operation layer includes components responsible for monitoring and managing the responsible AI related qualities in deployed FM-based systems.
+A \textbf{verifier}, whether human or AI (FMs or non-FM models)~\footnote{https://openai.com/blog/our-approach-to-alignment-research}, can be introduced to check whether the final or intermediate outputs meet the specified requirements such as topic requirements or trustworthiness requirements.

-{\textbf{Guardrails} can be added at three stages: 1) Preprocessing: After receiving the user prompts, guardrails can be enforced after verifying whether the prompts can comply with responsible AI requirements through the verifier.
-For example, some users prompts might not be relevant to the pre-configured scope and should be rejected}~\footnote{https://github.com/NVIDIA/NeMo-Guardrails}. {Whitelists and blacklists can be established to identify actions that are permitted and prohibited respectively.
-Additionally, some users prompts may contain personal identifiable information (PII) and need to be removed by employing data de-identification and anonymisation before being sent to the FMs.
-2) Intermediate process: During task execution, if the output at each intermediate step does not fullfil the users' specific requirements including trustworthiness requirements, the respective types of guardrails should be invoked.
-3) Postprocessing: When FM returns results, guardrails are necessary to ensure that the outputs meet the requirements including responsible AI requirements, structure requirements, etc. }
+\textbf{Guardrails} can be implemented at three stages: 1) Preprocessing: After receiving user prompts, guardrails can be enforced after verifying whether the prompts can comply with responsible AI requirements through the verifier, e.g., rejecting prompts outside the pre-configured scope or removing personal identifiable information (PII) before sending them to the FMs.
+2) Intermediate process: During task execution, guardrails monitor the FM's reasoning process, data extracted through RAG, external tools invoked, or the output at each intermediate step.
+If they do not meet the users' specific requirements, including trustworthiness requirements, specific guardrails should be triggered.
+3) Postprocessing: When the FMs return results, guardrails are necessary to ensure that the outputs meet the requirements including responsible AI requirements, structure requirements, etc.

+The design of guardrails should be dynamic, which means they can learn during operation time.
+Various quality attributes should be considered when designing guardrails: \textit{generalisability}, \textit{customisability}, \textit{performance}, \textit{interpretability}, and \textit{portability}.
+Additionally, guardrails should be capable of processing multimodal data, such as text, audio, video, etc.